observIQ/stanza/docs/operators/aws_cloudwatch_input.md

 The `aws_cloudwatch_input` operator reads logs from AWS Cloudwatch Logs using [AWS's SDK](https://github.com/aws/aws-sdk-go).

-The `aws_cloudwatch_input` operator will use the `Timestamp` field of the event as the parsed entry's timestamp.
-All other fields are added to the entry's record.
+Fields `log_group`, `log_stream`,`region`, and `event_id` are promoted to resource field.
+The `Timestamp` field of the event is parsed as the entry's timestamp.

-The `aws_cloudwatch_input` operator will use the following order to get credentials.
+Credentials are used in the following order.

 - Environment Variables (Details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html))
 - Shared Credentials file (Details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)),
 - Shared Configuration file (if SharedConfig is enabled details [here](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html)) ,
 - EC2 Instance Metadata (credentials only details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-metadata.html)).

 You can provide `profile` to specify which credential set to use from a Shared Credentials file.